Tennyson, Victoria: History

 Tennyson was settled in the early 1870s and was originally named Pannoomilloo West.
 In 1875 a school opened called Pannoo Bamawm.
 In 1909 the Waranga Western Channel was extended, running through Pannoo Bamawm.
-In 1910 a Hall and Post office opened and the localities name was changed to Tennyson.
-In 1954 a school opened in Lockington and the school in Tennyson was shut down.
+In 1910 a Hall and Post office opened and the locality's name was changed to Tennyson.
+In 1954 a school opened in Lockington and the school in Tennyson was closed.